 It's so good and the chorizo gives it an incredible flavour.
 The whole omelette tastes of that lovely smoky paprika and whenever you bite into a little piece of chorizo it's extra good!

 Spanish omelettes, also known as tortillas, are not at all like ordinary omelettes which I have to admit can be a little eggy, even if you like eggs!
-The great thing about Spanish ones is that they are packed with extra ingredients, like the chorizo, onions and peppers in this recipe.
+The great thing about Spanish ones is that they can be packed with extra ingredients, like the chorizo, onions and peppers in this recipe.
 It may not be authentic, but I think it's absolutely delicious to add in these extras!

 Ingredients in this Spanish omelette